Want to Adopt? 5 Things to Do to Prepare for Adoption

 You will eventually receive a referral and start preparing to meet your child for the first time.
 At this point, you should prepare a list of important questions.
 This will help you get an idea of how to care for the child once they are home with you.
 Ask about the child’s medical history and behavioral/emotional development.
 This will help you know which medical professionals you’ll need to contact.
 Get some background information about the child’s home environment before being placed for adoption.
 This will give you insight into how to care for and discipline your new son or daughter.

-Be Personal
+2. Be Personal

-Be Prepared
+3. Be Prepared

 Be sure that the rest of your home is prepared for the new family addition as well.
 If you’re adopting an infant, have the crib assembled and tested for safety before you travel to pick up your child.
 You should also have the child’s car seat assembled before their arrival.
 With older children, try to find out their favorite music or sports team so you can have a CD or poster in their room.
 Be sure to take safety precautions all around your home as well.
-Cover all electrical outlets and keep cleaning products on high shelves where children can’t reach.
+Cover all electrical outlets and keep cleaning products on high shelves where children can’t reach them.

-Be Practical
+4. Be Practical

 It’s also necessary to make sure that you complete the school enrollment process for your child before they arrive.
 Find a trusted pediatrician for your child as well.
 This may not be difficult if you already have children who go to a doctor that you trust.
 If you do not already have a pediatrician ask a friend with young children.
 Purchase a health insurance policy for your adopted children and add them to your life insurance policy.
 These are some of the tedious but necessary things when it comes to making sure that your children are properly cared for if there is an emergency.

-Be Thankful
+5. Be Thankful

 Finally, remember to say thank you to all the people who have assisted and supported you throughout your adoption journey.
-Put together a list of friends, family members, and organizations who have made adoption possible for you and your family and send them announcement cards once your little one arrives.
-Prepare the cards ahead of time, so you can simply drop them in the mailbox on the way to pick up your “bundle” of joy.
+Put together a list of friends, family members, and organizations who have made adoption possible for you and your family, and send them announcement cards once your little one arrives.
+Prepare the cards ahead of time so you can simply drop them in the mailbox on the way to pick up your “bundle” of joy.

 Share